Malliavin Calculus for the stochastic Cahn-Hilliard equation driven by fractional noise: Introduction

 \subsection{The stochastic model}

 Let $T>0$ and $D:= [0,\pi]$.
 In this work we study the following stochastic version of the Cahn-Hilliard equation perturbed by an additive fractional white noise $\dot{W}_{H}$

-Here, $\sigma \in \mR$ and $f$ is a polynomial function of degree three with a positive dominant coefficient.
+Here, $\sigma \in \mR$ and $f$ is a polynomial function of degree three with constant coefficients (independent of $t$ and $x$) and a positive dominant coefficient.
 In addition, the fractional white noise $\dot{W}_{H}$ (the proper definition will be given in Subsection \ref{Subsection 2.2}) is understood in the sense of Walsh (\cite{W}), i.e., as the formal derivative $\frac{\partial W_{H}}{\partial x \partial t}$, in the sense of (Schwartz) distributions, of the continuous version of the zero mean Gaussian process

 with covariance